Profits / Investments

 Carmakers could produce electric cars, and oil / gas companies could become wind / solar companies --

-but only after making as much money as possible from more-polluting / more-profitable older styles of business.
+but only after making as much money as possible from more-polluting / more-profitable kinds of business.

 One Big Oil CEO said: "'Black pays for Green'".
-Could that be true?
+Could that really work?

 -

-In 2014 "companies, financial institutions and governments pledged to end deforestation" for palm oil and beef.
+“Companies, financial institutions and governments pledged to end deforestation” (2014) re palm-oil & beef.

 -